UK Internal Market Scheme (UKIMS)

 To assist with the UKIMS application process, we have compiled some useful tips to consider when completing your application.

-- If your business is registered with Companies House, ensure you add the details of all the company directors as listed on Companies House in the ‘Officers’ tab.
-If there are company directors listed on Companies House, but you don’t name them on your application form this will delay your application.
+• If your business is registered with Companies House, ensure you add the details of all the company directors as listed on the Companies House website under the ‘Officers’ tab.
+If there are company directors listed on Companies House, but you don’t name them on your application form, this will delay your application

-- This could be the Trader Support Service, and you will need to confirm your TSS customer number when applying.
+• This could be the TSS and if so, you will need to confirm your TSS customer number when applying

-- If you prefer, you could use another intermediary or if you are sending B2B parcels to Northern Ireland you should ask your parcel carrier as they will usually act as your indirect representative.
+• If you prefer, you could use another intermediary.
+If you are sending B2B parcels to Northern Ireland, you should ask your parcel carrier as they will usually act as your indirect representative

 Records, systems, controls and evidence

-- Provide the name of the specific software package you use to keep your records, such as accounting or logistics software, or provide further explanation if you have a traditional or physical filing system in place.
+• Provide the name of the specific software package you use to keep your records, such as accounting or logistics software, or provide further details if you have a traditional or physical filing system in place

-- For example, if you are a shop in Northern Ireland, you could explain how you will retain the invoices that will show you are selling the goods from a physical outlet in Northern Ireland.
-Or if you are a wholesaler or sending B2B parcels from Great Britain to Northern Ireland, you could obtain a written and signed statement (via email or letter) from your customer stating the goods will remain in Northern Ireland.
+• For example, if you are a shop in Northern Ireland, you could explain how you will retain the invoices that show you are selling the goods from a physical outlet in Northern Ireland.
+Or if you are a wholesaler or sending B2B parcels from Great Britain to Northern Ireland, you could obtain a written and signed statement (via email or letter) from your customer stating the goods will remain in Northern Ireland

-- Clearly state the procedures you have in place to protect physical and digital information from unauthorised access, destruction, and data loss (for example, how you backup your information or how you recover any data if you lose it).
+• Clearly state the procedures you have in place to protect physical and digital information from unauthorised access, destruction and data loss (for example, how you backup your information or how you recover any data if you lose or delete it)

 Additional requirements for processing

-- If you are applying for the scheme in order to access UK tariff rate quotas for sheepmeat, poultry and beef from outside the United Kingdom and European Union into Northern Ireland, follow the steps below:
+• If you are applying for the scheme in order to access United Kingdom tariff rate quotas for sheep meat, poultry and beef from outside the United Kingdom and the European Union to Northern Ireland, follow the steps below:

 If your form is incomplete or you don’t provide full answers, this will cause delays to your application.